Skip to main content

 Not co-operating borrowers

-What does "not co-operating" mean?
+What does ‘not co-operating’ mean?

-• Additional charges: Charges and/or surcharge interest may be imposed on any arrears that arise on your mortgage account.
-For instance, a charge of €10 may be applied to your account for unpaid Direct Debits, if you don’t co-operate with the Bank under the Mortgage Arrears Resolution Process (MARP).
-More information on legal costs and repossession
+• Additional charges: Charges and/or surcharge interest may be imposed on any arrears on your Mortgage Account.
+For example, €10 may be charged to your account for unpaid direct debits, if you don’t co-operate with us under MARP.

-How to be classified as a not co-operating borrower
+How to be classified as a ‘not co-operating’ borrower

 You can be classified as not co-operating under the Central Bank of Ireland's Code of Conduct on Mortgage Arrears (CCMA) if any of the following apply to your particular case: